 The consolidated financial statements include the financial statements of the Company, its subsidiaries and VIEs for which the Company is the primary beneficiary with the ownership interests of minority investors reported as minority interests.
 All significant transactions and balances among the Company, its subsidiaries and VIEs have been eliminated upon consolidation.
-The Company adopted Financial Accounting Standards Board ("FASB") Interpretation No. 46: "Consolidation of Variable Interest Entities, an interpretation of ARB 51" ("FIN 46"), which was further revised in December 2003 ("FIN 46-R"), on January 1, 2004 in accordance with the transitional provisions.
-FIN 46-R requires a Company to consolidate a VIE if that Company will absorb a majority of the entity's expected losses, receive a majority of the entity's expected residual returns, or both.
+On January 1, 2004, the Company adopted Financial Accounting Standards Board ("FASB") Interpretation No. 46: "Consolidation of Variable Interest Entities, an interpretation of ARB 51" ("FIN 46"), which was further revised in December 2003 ("FIN 46-R").
+FIN 46-R requires a Company to consolidate a VIE if that Company will absorb a majority of the entities' expected losses, receive a majority of the entity's expected residual returns, or both.